majiiidh/Hyperliquid_Withdraw/README.md

 print(undelegate_result)
 ```

-Run the code:
+3. Run the script:
 ```
 python3 undelegate.py
 ```

-You should get the following response if successful:
+A successful response will look like:
 ```
 {'status': 'ok', 'response': {'type': 'default'}}
 ```